Writing Essentials 3:

 Your Course Description

 This is an essential writing course for all middle school students — to further your middle school student’s ability and confidence to use punctuation and grammar well.
 Your student will learn to identify and use correct punctuation in longer passages of text, including additional work with the use of commas, semicolons and colons, and quotation marks.
-Special emphasis will be placed on using punctuation correctly in systems of testing, such as standardized tests, and your student’s ability to identify wrong uses of punctuation, to self-edit and make corrections easily.
+Special emphasis will be placed on using punctuation correctly in systems of testing, such as standardized tests, and your student’s ability to identify wrong uses of punctuation, to self-edit, and to make corrections easily.

 Your Course Outline